hibernate/hibernate-github-bot/README.md

 * Proper formatting of commits: every commit message must start with the key of a JIRA ticket.
 * Etc.

+### Jira link insertion

-The bot can also be configured to automatically add links to JIRA issues in PR descriptions.
+Optionally, the bot can be configured to automatically add links to JIRA issues in PR descriptions.
 When this is enabled links to JIRA tickets will be appended at the bottom of the PR body.

+### Develocity build scan extraction

+Optionally, the bot can be configured to automatically create a GitHub check listing Develocity build scans for every commit that has completed checks related to CI (GitHub Actions or Jenkins).

 ## Configuration